 How to Choose the Best Indoor Bug Spray

-There are two main types of active ingredients used to formulate pest control products: synthetic (formulated in a lab) or naturally derived/naturally occurring formulations (a.k.a. green, botanical, earth-friendly, etc.), which take a greener approach to pest control by using plant-based ingredients or essential oils as their active ingredients.
+There are two main types of active ingredients used to formulate indoor bug killers: synthetic (formulated in a lab) or naturally derived/naturally occurring formulations (a.k.a. green, botanical, earth-friendly, etc.), which take a greener approach to pest control by using plant-based ingredients or essential oils as their active ingredients.

 Though there are many terms used to describe “green” pest control products, they should not necessarily be used interchangeably.
 Read more about the differences between natural, organic, and green products.

 Indoor bug sprays can be divided into two main categories: aerosol and non-aerosol sprays.
 Aerosols, once deemed harmful to our earth’s ozone layer, now virtually all use different propellants for delivery that are much more environmentally safe to use (at least the ones allowed for sale in the United States).
 Non-aerosol sprays are applied using some sort of trigger-action applicator.

-The most effective home bug sprays will not only kill bugs on contact, they should also provide some residual protection.
+The most effective bug spray for the house will not only kill bugs on contact, they should also provide some residual protection.

 Synthetic Bug Sprays

 The most common ingredients used to formulate conventional bug sprays are synthetic chemicals.
 These synthetics are widely used by PMPs, as well as for pest management for commercial crops.
 These synthetic formulations are effective against a wide range of insects.

 They are labeled for home pest control, though many of these synthetic chemicals take longer to break down in soil.
 These chemicals can also be highly toxic to fish and other animals can cause allergic reactions in people with certain skin types, and should never be used around pregnant women.